Shefali Shah: Critical acclaim in leading roles (2017–present)

 In 2022, Shah starred in Human, a medical streaming television series.
 Directed by her husband for Disney+ Hotstar, the show explores the nexus between pharmaceutical companies and large private hospitals who conduct human trials for new drugs on lower-class citizens.
 She played Dr. Gauri Nath, a powerful and ruthlessly ambitious neurosurgeon with a traumatic childhood who owns Manthan, a self-founded multi-specialty hospital.
 Shah found the negative character of Gauri to be unlike anyone she had ever known.
 Hindustan Times described Gauri as one of the best characters on Indian digital series yet, calling her an "incredibly disturbed sociopath" and "a vicious snake singularly committed to building her business".
 Critics reacted positively to Shah's turn, noting her composed demeanor and hushed tone in the part.

 Later in the year, Shah starred opposite Vidya Balan in the social thriller Jalsa, an Amazon Prime feature film.
 Her part is that of Rukhsana, a maid whose daughter becomes the victim of a hit-and-run accident.
 The film opened to a positive response from critics, and Shah received rave reviews for her understated performance.
 She was named Best Actress at the annual Indian Film Festival of Melbourne.
-Anuj Kumar of The Hindu commended her performance and character: "At the cost of repeating oneself, the depth of Shefali's eyes and the emotions that they could hold continues to bewitch and baffle.
+Anuj Kumar of The Hindu commended Shah and her character: "At the cost of repeating oneself, the depth of Shefali's eyes and the emotions that they could hold continues to bewitch and baffle.
 Her Rukhsana is that vulnerable maid from the margins who makes an attempt to hold on to a life of dignity."
 In the black comedy Darlings (2022), produced for Netflix, Shah and Alia Bhatt star as a mother and daughter who embark on a revenge plan against the latter's abusive husband.
-Shubhra Gupta complimented Shah for her "powerful act", and Anna M. M. Vetticad wrote of Shah's effective blend of comedy and drama in the part.
+Shubhra Gupta complimented Shah for a "powerful act", and Anna M. M. Vetticad wrote of Shah's effective blend of comedy and drama in the part.
 Darlings became the highest-viewed non-English Indian original on Netflix.
+At the 2023 Filmfare OTT Awards, Shah received the Best Supporting Actress award in a Web Original Film for her performance.

 August 2022 saw the release of the second season of Delhi Crime, based on the chapter "Moon Gazer" from retired police officer Neeraj Kumar's book Khaki Files.
 Addressing new themes such as class prejudice, the show opened to positive reviews and Shah again received favourable comments for holding the show together with both power and vulnerability.
 According to Vogue's Taylor Antrim, Shah is "tremendous in the role" as she "seizes your attention" in her reprisal of Vartika Chaturvedi, who is "intensely serious; fearsome to her subordinates, who call her 'Madam Sir'; and clearly burdened by her job".
-Shah next appeared in the medical comedy Doctor G, alongside Ayushmann Khurrana and Rakul Preet Singh.
+She received a nomination for the International Emmy Award for Best Actress.
+Shah next appeared as a strict physician in the medical comedy Doctor G, alongside Ayushmann Khurrana and Rakul Preet Singh, for which she was nominated for the Filmfare Award for Best Supporting Actress.